Lucão (footballer, born 1993)

-Lucas Gama Moreira (born 10 July 1993), commonly known as Lucão, is a Brazilian professional footballer who plays as a centre-back for Super League club Persik Kediri.
+Lucas Gama Moreira (born 10 July 1993), commonly known as Lucão, is a Brazilian professional footballer who plays as a centre-back for Super League club PSS Sleman.

 Club career

 Born in Brazil, he joined several local Brazilian clubs, and finally decided to go abroad for the first time to Malta and joined Maltese Challenge League side Żejtun Corinthians in the 2020 season.

 Żejtun Corinthians

 He was signed for Żejtun Corinthians and played in Maltese Challenge League in 2020–2021 season.
 Lucão made his league debut on 19 September 2020 as a starter in a 2–2 draw over St. Lucia.
 On 17 October 2020, he picked up his first win with Żejtun Corinthians in his fourth appearances in a 2–3 away win over Birkirkara.
 He contributed with 22 league appearances, without scoring during his 2020–2021 season.

 Nadur Youngsters

 On 19 August 2021, Gozo Football League First Division club Nadur Youngsters announced a deal for Lucão to join the team on a free transfer.
 Lucão made his league debut on 3 September 2021 as a starter in a 2–2 draw over Għajnsielem.

 On 4 February 2022, Lucão scored his first goal for Nadur in a 0–3 away win over Oratory Youths.
 Ten days later, Lucão scored the winning goal as Nadur Youngsters win to Victoria Wanderers 1–2, scoring a header following a corner kick by Eder.
 He added his third goals for the team on 1 April 2022 with one goal against Sannat Lions in a 0–7 away win.